 Market Rate Housing Cooperatives operate in the private market.
 In these cooperatives, sometimes referred to as stock cooperatives, individual members of the cooperatives arrange private financing of share purchases.
 Cooperative members establish Bylaws that may restrict occupancy to homeowners or put restrictions on the rental of units.
 When a member moves out, the share is sold at its full market value.

-Manufactured Home Park Cooperatives are established to provide members with price control, and a voice in the operation, policies, and maintenance of the park.
+Manufactured Home Park Cooperatives (Resident Owned Community, "ROC") are established to provide members with price control, and a voice in the operation, policies, and maintenance of the park.
 Manufactured homes are owned privately while the land underneath the home and all other facilities are owned by the cooperative.
 Members co-own the park and the right to occupy a space for their home.
-Manufactured home park cooperatives can be both market rate or they may establish limited equity limits to maintain affordability.

 Senior Housing Cooperatives are designed to meet the needs of members who meet established age restrictions.
 Units are designed to accommodate potential life changes that can accompany age.
 Communities may incorporate community rooms, fitness centers, swimming pools, parks – the gambit of options offered at any age-restricted development.
 They may also include various degrees of graduated care.
 The advantage of the cooperative model is that it allows members to own their unit, and it incorporates democratic decision making which ensures that seniors have a voice in all aspects of community living.